-Safety Partners offers a variety of web-based and on-site training and development courses designed to cross-train scientists and support staff in core life science disciplines and satisfy mandatory training requirements.
+Safety Partners offers a variety of web-based and on-site environmental, safety, and health training and development courses designed to cross-train scientists and support staff in core life science disciplines and satisfy mandatory training requirements.

 We offer several courses approved by the Massachusetts Department of Environmental Protection (MassDEP) for Training Contact Hours (TCHs).
 See course descriptions for more details.